hkolstee/bachelor-project/README.md

 The graph is visualized using GraphViz.

-# STRUCTURE OF THE CODE
+# Structure of the code
 The application is made using the Django framework, and also follows this structure.
 Django requires a main application with the main settings, then different parts of the web application are added using a module like structure. for example:

     bachelor project-
-               * |-app-
+                    |-app-
-                    * |-appPackage-
+                         |-appPackage-
-                               *  |-application
+                                     |-application
-                               *  |-accounts
+                                     |-accounts
-                               *  |-webapp
+                                     |-webapp

 Here appPackage is the main directory of the entire application.
 The application directory contains the main application settings The accounts directory contains the logic and functions to save and make accounts to log in to the application.
 The webapp directory contains everything else for the application.

 To elaborate:

     webapp-
           |-media-\
           |-templates-\
           |-migrations-\
           |-models.py
           |-views.py
           |-urls.py

 The templates directory, models python file, and views python file are standard and required for every module in a django project.

 In the models.py file, the classes with objects that are to be added to the database are specified.
 Here should also be the functions are related to using logic with these objects.
-In our application, the parsing of the XML file is done to create the objects that are then saved to the database.
+In our application, the parsing of the
+XML file is done to create the objects that are then saved to the database.

 In the views.py file, it is specified what should be displayed on the different web pages.
 This can be functions that specify what should be in the context of this web page, or classed that can be called on different data to create a general view for this type of object.
 Here we differentiate between lists, which will be an indexView, and a simple object, which will be detailView.
 In our applications this is the list of all models and a model itself, respectively.
 Other web pages like the registration web page also require an own class.

 The template directory contains HTML files which are templates to what a webpage should look like.
 Different views have different templates.
 The template gets all the information it can use through the context provided in the views.py file

 In the media directory, the uploaded XML (or XMI, which is based on XML) files are stored.
 The migrations directory contains files that keep track of database migrations.
 The urls.py file contain how the urls should be specified for the different views.
 Then, in the template file for a view, the home page can for example be called by its specified url.